Kimi450/ubuntu_server/README.md

           - Quality profile can be `HD-1080p` or `HD - 720/1080p`
           - Select the applicable root folders
           - Check relevant options that suit your needs
+            - General
+              - Enable `Tag Requests`
+              - Enable `Scan`
+              - Enable `Default Server`
+            - Sonarr specific
+              - Enable `Season Folders`
     - Go to `Users` and either add new users or import from Jellyfin directly
+      - This is not required by default
-      - Give them `Auto approve` and `Request` permissions for ease where applicable
+      - Give them `Manage Requests` and other permissions for ease where applicable
+    - Go to `Settings -> Users` and give them all `Auto-Approve` and `Auto-Request` Permissions by default for ease.

   - ##### Setup Ombi
     - One stop shop for Sonarr/Radarr/Lidarr requests